Allison Gibson

 Allison "Ali" Gibson (born 27 March 1993) is an American basketball player for the Puerto Rican national team.

+Career

 Ali played NCAA college basketball for Oregon State from 2011 to 2015.

 She made the All-star Team for the 2017 FIBA Women's AmeriCup where the Puerto Rican Nation team won a bronze medal and secured a bid to the 2018 FIBA Women's Basketball World Cup.